 This award recognises high quality information about an effective analysis of national, global and other agribusiness.
 This award was won by Sonita Chandar for articles which appeared in NZ Dairy Farmer.

 Beef + Lamb New Zealand Hard News Award

 This award is designed to recognise excellence in hard news journalism, focusing on a sheepmeat or beef news story, from the farm to the market.
 This award was won by freelancer Ali Spencer.

 Dairy Industry Journalism Award

-This award has been established by the New Zealand Guild of Agricultural Journalists and Communicators and Horticulture New Zealand, to encourage and to recognise excellence in agricultural journalism, on New Zealand’s horticulture industry.
+This award, won this year by Elaine Fisher of Coast & Country, has been established by the New Zealand Guild of Agricultural Journalists and Communicators and Horticulture New Zealand, to encourage and recognise excellence in agricultural journalism, on New Zealand’s horticulture industry.

-The award has been established to recognise the importance of connectivity to rural communities and agri-businesses in rural areas.
+The award, won in 2018 by Gerald Piddock of Stuff, has been established to recognise the importance of connectivity to rural communities and agri-businesses in rural areas.

 Gerald Piddock also won this award, which focuses on all aspects of the primary sector exports – on farm, processing, packaging, transport, marketing, research, aimed at increasing market share.